 In order to apply for an APC waiver on these grounds, please contact the journal editorial team at the point of submission.
 Requests will not be considered until a manuscript has been submitted, and will be awarded at the discretion of the editor.

 Springer Nature will refund an article processing charge (APC) if an error on our part has resulted in a failure to publish an article under the open access terms selected by the authors.
 This may include the failure to make an article openly available on the journal platform, or publication of an article under a different Creative Commons licence from that selected by the author(s).
 A refund will only be offered if these errors have not been corrected within 30 days of publication.

 If you become aware of an error in the open access status or licensing of your article, please contact the central Open Research customer support team immediately at this email address.

 APCs will not be refunded when articles are retracted as a result of author error or misconduct.

 We annually review our journal lists to ensure our pricing remains fair, transparent, and consistent across our whole journal portfolio.
 Open access articles are assessed separately from subscription articles and a subscription price only reflects access to subscription articles.

 Other OA policies

-Retrospective open access for transformative and hybrid journals *
+Retrospective open access for hybrid and Transformative Journals *

-Authors who initially opted to publish their paper under the subscription model in a hybrid or transformative journal may be able to retrospectively pay an article processing charge (APC) to make their paper open access.
-To request retrospective open access for an article that has already been published, please contact the Open Research Support Team at ORSupport@springernature.com with your Article’s title, DOI and Journal name.
+Authors who initially opted to publish their paper under the subscription model in a hybrid or Transformative Journal may be able to retrospectively pay an article processing charge (APC) to make their paper open access.
+To request retrospective open access for an article that has already been published, please complete our retrospective open access order form, by following the link below:

 * As gold OA publication remains a very new development for our Nature Research titles, at present, retrospective open access is only available for submissions to these journals from January 2021, while we focus on implementing this new business model and updating our operational workflows.
 We will keep our position on retrospective OA for these titles under review.